LiseRochat/Mastering-BackEnd-PHP-MVC/README.md

 ***

 ### General Info
-Create a professional basic structure of a site in PHP
+Create a professional basic structure of a site in PHP.<br>
+Reminders on MVC :<br>
+- Router: Allows to make the association between user requests and site logic
+- Controller: Allows you to control the client request to find the necessary data and transmit it to the view.
+It coordinates what needs to be put in place to return the result
+- View: Displays the requested pages using the data transmitted by the controller
+- Model: Allows you to retrieve the data requested by the controller
 <p align="right">(<a href="#top">back to top</a>)</p>

 ***